Hospitality in 2026: Five Challenges That Will Define Success

 1. Financial Pressures and the Margin Squeeze

-Operating costs are rising across the board—labor, energy, and supplies—while guests demand more for less.
-U.S. hotels’ labor costs alone are projected to reach $131 billion in 2026, up from $127 billion in 2025.
-At the same time, revenue per available room (RevPAR) is expected to grow by less than 1 percent.
+Costs are going up and up, across labor, utilities, and supplies.
+Meanwhile, guests are demanding more for less.
+Labor costs for U.S. hotels are forecast to hit $131 billion in 2026, up from $127 billion in 2025.
+At the same time, revenue per available room (RevPAR) is expected to increase by less than 1%.

 2. Workforce Transformation